ondrabublik/FlowPro/README.md

 * java 8
 * paraview (for visualisation)

-## Running the tests
+## Running the first simulation
-At first, you need to set the path of the simulation in the file args.txt.
-Open or create args.txt, write "examples/NACA default" and save it.
-Then run the following command in the command line
+FlowPro is executed sith the command

 java -jar FlowPro.jar master 0